 - Struck against object or equipment

 In all cases, getting the benefits you deserve is easier with the help of an experienced North Carolina workers’ compensation attorney.
 The economic interests of employers and their insurance providers will not always have your best interests in mind, and they may be reluctant to pay you a fair amount for your lost wages and medical bills.
-The attorneys at Price, Petho & Anderson P.L.L.C. are paid on a contingency fee basis, meaning we collect no fee until we have helped you reach a settlement.
+The attorneys at Price, Petho & Associates P.L.L.C. are paid on a contingency fee basis, meaning we collect no fee until we have helped you reach a settlement.

 We Fight for Our Clients